Lauraceae (laurel family) Camphora

 Cinnamomum camphora (syn.)

-Swollen lignotuber and roots of the ancient camphor in the Inner Quad.
+Swollen basal burl and roots of the camphor in the Inner Quad.
 Sairus Patel, 10 Mar 2022

 Camphor, Inner Quad.
 Irene Beardsley, 20 Mar 2003

-A member of the laurel family, which like all such members (for example the California laurel) contains aromatic essential oils.
+A member of the laurel family, which like many such members (for example the California laurel) contains aromatic essential oils.
 Crush a leaf and smell it.
 Camphor is distilled from the wood.
 The shiny green leaves are distinctive, helping to identify the tree at a distance.
-Small yellow flowers are followed by black berries containing a seed.
-Two venerable but declining patriarchs dating to before 1955 are in the inner northeast island of the Quad, their large swollen lignotubers and surface roots pushing out the low enclosing wall.
-Several are in front of Encina Hall, and many are on Embarcadero Road near Newell Road, Palo Alto.
+Small yellow flowers are followed by black drupes containing a seed.
+Two venerable but declining patriarchs dating to before 1955 are in the inner northeast island of the Quad, their large swollen basal burls and surface roots pushing out the low enclosing curb.
+Several are in front of Encina Hall and Hoover Tower, and many are on Embarcadero Road near Newell Road, Palo Alto.

 Cinnamomum camphora.
 From An Illustrated Manual of Pacific Coast Trees, Howard E. McMinn & Evelyn Maino

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
-Edits (Jan 2024, SP).
+Edits Jan 2024, Jun 2026 (SP).